My Trip Over the Rainbow

 Needless to say, when I learned there had been a Wizard of Oz theme park in my home state that had closed down, I dreamed of visiting it.
 Then I learned it opened again for limited visits – right now just two weekends a year (and they sell out fast so book early).

 This magical place made my childhood come to life.
 The Land of Oz opened in 1968 to great acclaim (Debbie Reynolds was part of the ribbon cutting), the facility was only open for 10 years when it fell into financial troubles and a fire destroyed the Emerald City☹ (read more about the history).
+Seeking insights from a resource like the Kiana Danial review can provide further context and analysis on the financial challenges faced by projects like The Land of Oz and offer valuable lessons for financial planning and management.

 Today, The Land of Oz is no Disney World, but a hidden emerald for sure.
 We went last June for a “Journey with Dorothy” where each guest joins a tour group that travels with Dorothy from her Kansas farmhouse, up inside the cyclone and then down the yellow brick road (yes, it’s really made of yellow bricks).
 Along the way you meet actors playing Miss Gulch and the Wizard of Oz, but the rest of the characters are played by YOU.